crossminer/scava-docs/docs/architecture/API-Gateway-Component.md

 ### Control access API

-The CROSSMINER platform comes with public and private APIs to control the access to the REST API using different permission levels.
-By default, there are three authorization levels which are predefined to get access to all the CROSSMINER's APIS, including:
+The Scava platform comes with public and private APIs to control the access to the REST API using different permission levels.
+By default, there are three authorization levels which are predefined to get access to all the Scava's APIS, including:
 * “ROLE_ADMIN”
 * “ROLE_PROJECT_MANAGER”
 * “ROLE_USER”